 Our purpose is to take the reader on something of a journey, akin to what the Group embarked on, to help make visible the Group's deliberations, our process of evaluation, and our resolutions.
-Veteran landscape architect Frank Boffa once offered that the whole of Golden Bay was an outstanding landscape, and early on in its work the Group considered this stance.
+Veteran landscape architect Frank Boffa had offered that the whole of Golden Bay was an outstanding landscape, and early on in its work the Group considered this stance.
 But by its very name, 'outstanding' implies 'standing out from', and the Group took on the task of reaching resolutions on what we could regard as 'outstanding'.
 We accepted that this is what we had been asked to work towards by the larger Working Group.
 In some cases our resolution was unanimous, in others, there were differences in perspective.
 One of the strengths of the Group was that it was diverse - just as our community is diverse.
-Each member saw each landscape, each feature, through its own eyes.
+Each member saw each landscape, each feature, through their own eyes.
 The Group came to learn a good deal from one another, about the landscape and of different ways of seeing.
-Frank Boffa offered the wise if challenging advice - that in the end, what a community chose to see as outstanding was the work of community.

 In this overview and the subsequent narrative, we are inviting you, as community, to 'look over our shoulders' and start to see what we saw.
 This narrative is written as if the Group were travelling through the landscape, looking at one place at a time - just as we worked.
 The sequencing of the narrative tries to unfold to the reader some of the ways in which the Group came to resolve not only our differences but also different ways in which the landscape could be described - as features or landscapes.
-Residents and travellers, by land or sea, look at this landscape from many angles and perspectives, and as they journey, that angle or perspective changes.
+Residents and travellers, by land, sea or air, look at this landscape from many angles and perspectives, and as they journey, that angle or perspective changes.
 Travelling down from the elevation of Takaka Hill to the hall at Upper Takaka, the perspective changes from a broad vista of ranging peaks, to rural valley flats and enclosing slopes.
-The itinerant traveller catches one perspective, a long time resident another.
-The Group had to build its capacity to shift perspective, see one another's perspective, explore our common (and uncommon) perspectives and reach a resolution.
-We were also conscious that we were being asked to be the eyes and ears for a wider community - a community of local people who had their own perspectives and concerns, and a non-local community including travellers now and in the future, who might come to cherish something outstanding.
+The itinerant traveller catches one perspective, a long-time resident another.
+The Group had to build its capabilities to shift perspective, see one another's perspective, explore our common (and uncommon) perspectives and reach a resolution.
+We were also conscious that we were being asked to be the eyes and ears for a wider community - a community of local people who had their own perspectives and concerns, and a non-local

-The Group had to be both subjective and objective, and sought expert and technical advice to guide us.
+- community including travellers now and in the future, who might come to cherish something outstanding. - The Group had to be both subjective and objective, and sought expert and technical advice to guide us.
 We knew however that the depth of local knowledge and the diversity of perspectives we brought were a key part of the task we had agreed to.
 Members had to stay true to ourselves, to the evidence as we saw it.
 And they sought out of that to bring a coherent leadership to our community which is about something larger than landscape.